Control of Annual Ryegrass when Used as a Cover Crop in the Midwest

 - Burndown occurs in late March or early April, or mid-April in the northern Corn Belt.

-In the spring, annual ryegrass is already well established (7-8 months) and has an extensive root system.
+In the spring (if planted the prior year) annual ryegrass is already well established (7-8 months) and has an extensive root system.
 It should be treated like established tall fescue or smooth bromegrass, not like a seedling grass.
 It is important to not let the ryegrass go to seed or it may create additional weed management problems.
 If annual ryegrass is allowed to reach the flowering stage, control is easier, but some viable seed may develop.

 - Medium spray droplet size and moderate spray pressure is recommended